BuongiornoTexas/pwdusage/README.md

 - Clone my (@BuongiornoTexas) usage engine repository to a working directory.

 - Configure your test server, which is a cut down version of the pypowerwall server used by the dashboard.
-You can specify environment variables for the the server bind address, debugging, server port and HTTPS mode [TODO - https is not working at the moment] (`USAGE_BIND_ADDRESS, USAGE_DEBUG, USAGE_PORT, USAGE_HTTPS`).
-For example, my vscode `launch.json` specifies port 9050 (the default) for the test server:
+You can specify environment variables for the the JSON configuration file, server bind address, debugging, server port and HTTPS mode [TODO - https is not working at the moment] (`USAGE_JSON, USAGE_BIND_ADDRESS, USAGE_DEBUG, USAGE_PORT, USAGE_HTTPS`).
+For example, my vscode `launch.json` specifies port 9050 (the default) for the test server and the location of the configuration file:
 ```
 {
     "version": "0.2.0",